pedro-andrade-inpe/news.webcrawler/README.md

 news.webcrawler::downloadQuery("procrastinar", 2018:2020, "folha")

 news.webcrawler::downloadQuery("procrastinar", 2018:2020, "estadao")

+news.webcrawler::downloadQuery("procrastinar", 2018, "valor")
 ```

-If the connection fails and the command stop without reading all files, you can just run it again and it will continue from the last successfull download.
+If the connection fails and the command stop without reading all files, you can just run it again and it will continue from the last successful download.

 To use more than one keyword, use `+` instead of ` `: